kape6379/ML5632_Final/README.md

 ## Kmeans Clustering

  I will then compare our hierarchical model to a kmeans model in order to determine if there is a clustering method better suited for this issue.

+Being able to clearly distinguish similarities between symptoms of patients can lead to life-saving care.
+I aim to see if clustering is a good real world approach for hospitals to provide information to medical professionals to make informed decisions.
+Especially as we've seen unprecedented times and overwhelmed healthcare institutions this would be a crucial implementation to modernize the healthcare system.